Ensuring Safety in Plumbing Systems: Why Proper Grounding is Extremely Important

 How can I ensure that the plumbing has proper grounding?

-What are the benefits of plumbing systems that are properly grounded?
+What are the advantages of plumbing systems that are properly grounded?